taus11/manifest_script/README.md

 NOTE: Do not use brackets, it skips important stuff if you want to filter out package-extra and package-python, you can do 'package-extra|python' after first argument.
 Add do you want to see an example function of cat with file.pnq sample file

 # Tasks to do:
--. variable for home directory
+-. echo issue: in last Source the shell file if the search term isn't getting highlighted -. variable for home directory
 -. make manifest proper executable
 -. math for fullscreen == start ==